 The Low-Calorie Twist: For a cocktail known as a dessert drink, its simple ingredients hardly resemble an indulgent dessert.
 A classic Manhattan like this won't set you back more than 200 calories.

 The Recipe: This drink is spa water meets a gin and tonic.
 Refreshing lime, mint, and cucumber taste simply refreshing swirled together in one cocktail.
-It tastes so healthy and delicious you'll forget your drinking gin.
+It tastes so healthy and delicious you'll forget you're drinking gin.

 The Low-Calorie Twist: Basic ingredients are the key to a low-calorie cocktail, and this drink contains just gin, lime, mint, cucumber, and tonic water.

 The Recipe: Make this naturally sweet cocktail with fresh raspberries, lime, ginger, white rum, club soda, and mint.
 It's positively refreshing and looks just as delightful.

 The Low-Calorie Twist: This cocktail is refined sugar–free, helping keep the calorie count low.
 Instead of classic simple syrup, the recipe calls for a honey ginger sweetener.

 The Recipe: To prepare this cocktail, you'll need gin, lime, rhubarb bitters, rhubarb simple syrup, and kaffir lime leaves for a little something extra.
 The rhubarb lends itself to the sweetness of the drink and upgrades the classic cocktail.

 The Low-Calorie Twist: You can use a sugar alternative to knock a few calories off this tart cocktail.
 Keep in mind that a traditional gimlet without simple syrup will set you back no more than 150 calories.

 The Recipe: If you aren't afraid of spice, this cocktail is for you.
 Mix up tequila, fresh grapefruit juice, lime, and sliced jalapeño pepper.
 For extra spice, let the jalapeño sit in your tequila an hour before serving.

 The Low-Calorie Twist: This recipe calls for an optional splash of simple syrup.
 If you leave out the simple syrup, you're left with a naturally flavorful healthier cocktail.